AnderVicario/FasterElytras/README.md

 =============

-FasterElytras is a Minecraft Fabric mod that enhances elytra flight mechanics with customizable speed control.
+FasterElytras is a Minecraft Fabric mod that enhances elytra flight mechanics with customizable speed control (by default a bit faster than vanilla).
 The mod allows players to configure rocket flight speed based on altitude or set fixed speeds, providing a more dynamic and personalized flying experience.